andymason/blog/posts/2022-04-10-gaming-mice-on-linux.md

 [Arch wiki](arch-wiki) had the answer, a known kernel bug that can cause polling rates to be halved.
 The solution was to bypass the monitor's USB hub and plug the mouse directly into a USB port on the motherboard.
-With the USB hub bypassed, I was able to reach the full 1000hz polling rate and achieve smooth mouse motion on screen.
+With the USB hub bypassed, I was able to reach the full 1000hz polling rate and a smooth mouse motion on screen.

 ![evhz screenshot](../assets/images/evhz-1000hz-gaming-mouse.png)